4. Registration and fees

 International applicants to EAPC plus postsecondary programs must pay a minimum deposit of $3,000.00, which will have $500 applied to the EAPC term and $2,500 to the postsecondary term.

-You are required to pay your full tuition and other compulsory fees prior to registration in each term.
+You're required to pay your full tuition and other compulsory fees prior to registration in each term.
+The due date of these payments is displayed on the Important dates.
 This payment is required in order for you to be eligible for registration each term.
-Registration dates are displayed on the Important Dates.
+Registration dates are displayed on the Important dates

 Part-time registrations require fees to be paid in full with each registration.
 A deposit is not required for part-time registrations.
-A hold back fee is applied of $20 for each class that is dropped before the prescribed deadline.
-These dates can be viewed on the Important Dates.
+A hold back fee is applied of $30 for each class that's dropped before the prescribed deadline.
+These dates can be viewed on the Important dates

 4.1.4 Students in default